csalcedo001/goal-reducer/installation.md

 ### venv

 First, ensure you have Python 3.10 installed (check your version with `python --version`).
-Then, create the virtual environment with
+Create the virtual environment with

 ```bash
 python3.10 -m venv .venv
 ```

-Activate your Python environment according to your operating system.
+Then, activate your Python environment according to your operating system.

 * Linux/Mac